 - 1. After assessment of a written or digital assessment, there may be a debriefing (disclosure and discussion of the desired responses) with one or more students at the request of the student or examiner, at a time and place to be determined by the examiner. - 2.
 A debriefing can take place both individually and collectively. - 3.
 If possible, immediately after an oral assessment has been taken, the examiner(s) and the student will hold a debriefing.
+For some research master's the debriefing takes place after all regularly planned oral assessments of the students in this study unit have been conducted.
 There are maximally 20 working days in between the first oral assessment of the group of participants and the debriefing.